2019 Zürich cantonal elections: Cantonal Council

 The SVP dropped to their lowest level since 1995, and the BDP lost all their seats due to missing the threshold.
 This election was a debacle for the bourgeois parties: the FDP, SVP, and CVP together lost 12 seats in total and their incumbent overall majority.

 As a result of this election, the right-of-center parties totaled 86 seats and the social democrats and greens added up to 57 seats; the Tages-Anzeiger described the green-liberals and their 23 seats as kingmakers in the newly-elected cantonal council.

-Results by contituency
+Results by constituency

 Aftermath

-As in 2015, this election was a bellwether for the federal election in october, as the Green and Green-Liberal gains would as expected be replicated on a federal scale.
+As in 2015, this election was a bellwether for the federal election in October, as the Green and Green-Liberal gains would as expected be replicated on a federal scale.